OVERVIEW

 - Estate income taxes.
 Most estates earn income.
 Often the decedent's investments pass to the estate and can earn interest, dividends, rent, royalties or other money.
 If this is the case, the representative must file an income tax return on behalf of the estate using Form 1041.

 - Estate taxes.
-Relatively few estates have to pay federal estate tax—as of 2022, the tax applied only to estates in excess of $12.06 million.
+Relatively few estates have to pay federal estate tax—as of 2023, the tax applied only to estates in excess of $12.92 million and this amount increases to $13.61 million for 2024.
 But if estate tax is due, it's the personal representative's responsibility to file the estate tax return, Form 706.

 Paying the taxes